USB Testers for cables & chargers

 -

-I purchased this Japanese usb tester for convenience and to speed up the cable testing process since it has a screen.
+I purchased this Japanese usb tester for convenience and to speed up the cable testing process since it has a LCD screen.

 -